Gates Cambridge Scholarship

 Gates Cambridge Application for Graduate Study

-The University graduate application includes a Gates Cambridge Scholarship application; for U.S. citizens the online application is due by 3:59pm PST on October 16 to be considered for the award.
+The University graduate application includes a short Gates Cambridge Scholarship application essay; for U.S. citizens the online application is due by October 15 to be considered for the award.
 Ignore the later deadlines posted by individual graduate programs!
-Supplemental materials (including transcripts and letters of recommendation) are due 14 days after your initial application, even if you don't submit it until the 16th.
+Supplemental materials (including transcripts and letters of recommendation) are due 14 days after your initial application, even if you don't submit it until the 15th.
 When visiting the Cambridge University web, be sure to read about the course of study both in the Graduate Prospectus and also in the web pages of the academic program of interest, the former for general information and the latter for course details.
 A few graduate degree programs may have earlier deadlines, so be sure to check those.

 Second Bachelor's Degree Application (uncommon, but possible)